alters-mit/magnebot/doc/arm_articulation.md

 - Both parameters must be `none` or neither.
 - Setting both parameters to `none` will usually make the arm bend in the most "direct" path.

+### Setting the `arrived_at` parameter

+The `arrived_at` parameter in the `reach_for()` action determines minimum distance from the magnet to the target.
+The action immediately stops if the magnet is within this distance.
+Increasing `arrived_at` therefore "improves" accuracy and performance.

 ## Torso movement

 The Magnebot's torso slides up and down on a prismatic joint.
 Prismatic joints aren't defined in the underlying `ikpy` module (though [apparently it *is* possible to implement one](https://github.com/Phylliade/ikpy/issues/96)).